boozallen/sdp-libraries/libraries/terraform/README.md

 deploy_to prod
 ```

-**Note** If the working directory is not defined on either the library configuration or the application environment then the default value `"."` will be used.
+**Note** If the working directory isn't defined on either the library configuration or the application environment then the default value `"."` will be used.

 ### Secrets